kenny-leong/sumikko-gurashi-gacha/README.md

 ## Getting Started

-1. Clone the repository to your local machine using git clone https://github.com/kenny-leong/sumikko-gurashi-gacha.git
+1. Clone the repository to your local machine
 2. Open the index.html file in your browser
 3. Start playing!